raystubbs/zero/doc/BuildingComponents.md

    :view my-view})
 ```

+## Rendering To HTML
+Use `subzero.plugins.html/html` to render SubZero markup to an HTML string, or
+`subzero.plugins.html/write-html` to render to a writer.

+In either case, the function takes a SubZero database as the first arg.
+Generally
+you should pass `zero.config/!default-db` here, as this is where your Zero components
+will be registered by default.

+For `write-html`, the second arg is the writer.

+An option map can be given as the next argument, which can have a `:doctype`
+to be added at the start of the rendered HTML.

+All other args are interpreted as markup, and rendered as HTML.

+Attributes for registered Zero components will be rendered as [CDF](doc/ConciseDataFormat.md),
+so the structure of the data can be restored client-side.
+This will happen automatically
+if the component is registered both when rendering the HTML, and as a web component on
+the client.

+The HTML renderer will also try to render event handlers (in `:#on` maps) as `:zero.dom/listen`
+components, which will try and register the event listener on the client-side.
+But this will
+only work correctly if the event handlers (map values) are things that can be serialized and
+deserialized as something that'll work as an event handler... for example... actions.
+Zero's
+client-side DOM utilities (from `zero.dom`) also need to be installed for this to work.

+Likewise, the HTML renderer will try to render bindings (from `:#bind` maps) as `:zero.dom/bind`
+components, which will try and setup the bindings client-side.

 ## The `:root>`
 A component's view function may return a special `[:root> ...]` as the top-level node
 of its vDOM.
 This serves as a place to attach component-level customizations.